 The ritualized begging is tied to one of Mexico’s most iconic objects, the sugar skull.

 The other image most associated with Dia de Los Muertos emerged during the years following the end of the wars and just prior to the beginning of the Revolutionary period in 1910.
-Here, the image that would arguably define Mexican identity emerged, The Catrina.
+Here, the image that would arguably define Mexico’s identity emerged, La Catrina Calavera.

 José Guadalupe Posada was a Mexican artist who was known for his political art which frequently satirized the upper class.

-His iconic etchings of skeletons dressed in upper class finery were intended as a satirical portrait of those Mexican natives who, Posada and many others felt were aspiring to adopt European aristocratic traditions in the pre-revolutionary era.
-This attitude of casting aside one’s culture, after centuries of incredible efforts to preserve it, was infuriating to many.
+His iconic etchings of skeletons dressed in upper class finery were intended as a satirical portrait of those Mexican natives who, Posada and many others felt were aspiring to adopt and value European traditions, values, and beauty standards in the pre-revolutionary era.
+This attitude of casting aside one’s culture, after centuries of incredible efforts to preserve it, was disheartening and infuriating to many.

 Altars and Offrendas